codio/tutorial_yo_angular/annotations.md

 @annotation:tour scaffold
 #Use a Generator to scaffold your App

-Once a generator has been installed it can be accessed via the Yeoman interactive menu:
+Once a generator has been installed, you will automatically see the scren below (or it can be accessed via the Yeoman interactive menu: `$ yo`.

-    $ yo

 ![install angular](img/yo-install-angular.png)

+###Comments
 As you become more familiar with Yo, you might want to run generators directly without the use of the interactive menu:

     $ yo angular